 Impact on Estate Planning

-To prepare for potential changes, consider the following:
+To prepare for these changes, consider the following:

 Seeking Professional Advice